Modular sheaves on hyperk\"ahler varieties: Basic modular sheaves on the Hilbert square of an elliptic

 \subsection{Contents of the section}

-We will study the vector bundle $\cF[2]^{+}$ for $\cF$ a rigid vector bundle on a an elliptic $K3$ surface $S$ with Picard number $2$ (analogous results hold for $\cF[2]^{-}$).
-Given positive integers $e,r_0,i$ satisfying the hypotheses of Theorem~\ref{unicita}, one can choose suitable $S$ and $\cF$ such that the equations in~\ref{ele} hold for $\cE:=\cF[2]^{+}$ - see Subsection~\ref{traduzione}.
-The main result of the section is Theorem~\ref{acca20}, which gives key properties of $\cF[2]^{+}$.
-In particular it gives that $\cF[2]^{+}$ extends to all deformations of $S^{[2]}$ that keep $c_1(\cF[2]^{+})$ of type $(1,1)$.
+We will study the vector bundle $\cF[2]^{+}$ for $\cF$ a spherical vector bundle on a an elliptic $K3$ surface $S$ with Picard number $2$ (analogous results hold for $\cF[2]^{-}$).
+Given positive integers $e,r_0,i$ satisfying the hypotheses of Theorem~\ref{unicita}, one can choose suitable $S$ and $\cF$ such that the equations in~\eqref{ele} hold for $\cE:=\cF[2]^{+}$ - see Subsection~\ref{traduzione}.
+Next notice that there is a Lagrangian fibration $\pi\colon S^{[2]}\to\PP^2$ associated to the elliptic fibration $S\to\PP^1$.
+In Section~\ref{subsec:restringo} we analyze the restriction of $\cF[2]^{\pm}$ to (scheme theoretic) fibers of $\pi$.
+The key result is Proposition~\ref{acca20}, which states that the restriction to every Lagrangian fiber is simple.
+Along the way we make another key observation: the restriction to a generic Lagrangian fiber is slope stable, see Proposition~\ref{semgen}.